mysensors/NodeManager/README.md

     void setDuration(int value);
     // [103] the duration of a single step of the transition in milliseconds (default: 100) void setStepDuration(int value);
+    // set the status of the dimmer void setStatus(int value);
-    // fade the output from the current value to the target provided in the range 0-100 void fadeTo(int value);
+    // set the percentage of the dimmer void setPercentage(int value);
 ~~~

 * SensorRainGauge / SensorPowerMeter / SensorWaterMeter